nilearn/nilearn/CONTRIBUTING.rst

 * If you have a usage question : create a question on `neurostars <https://neurostars.org/>`_ with tag nilearn

 * You think you discovered a bug ?
-Create `an issue <https://github.com/nilearn/nilearn/issues>`_ including a minimal runnable example to showcase it (preferably using Nilearn data).
+Create `an issue <https://github.com/nilearn/nilearn/issues>`_ including a minimal runnable example to showcase it (using Nilearn data) as well as your OS and Nilearn version.

 * If you have ideas for new features, check it's in the scope of the project and feel free to open an issue to discuss it.